franksouza183/Evolvere-Icons/README.md

 2 - The package is in the process of migrating to the new style, so expect icons with the old one.
 I am currently focusing on the most popular.

 3 - When using dark themes, the small icons will be visible by bright outlines.

+## Contributions

+If you have some idea and want to propose, do so by opening an issue.
+Proposals are very welcome.

+## Donations

+Paypal: franksouza183@gmail.com